Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: 2D Dirac fermions with quenched gravitational disorder: Results

+We study the five model variants (a)--(e) defined below Eq.~(\ref{DiracRVH}).
+For simplicity, we assign the same dimensionless disorder variance $\lambda$ to all independent, nonzero velocity potentials in each variant.

-Representative plots of the LDoS for states at different energies appear in Fig.~\ref{Fig--Maps}.
+Representative plots of the LDOS for states at different energies in models (b) and (e) appear in Figs.~\ref{Fig--Maps(b)} and \ref{Fig--Maps(e)}.
 Wave function quantum criticality is characterized by the spectrum of exponents $\tau(q)$, reviewed in Sec.~\ref{Sec:CI-2} [Eqs.~(\ref{tau(q)Def}) and (\ref{CI-MFC})].
 We calculate the multifractal spectrum $\tau(q)$ by the usual box-counting method; the reader is referred to Ref.~\cite{Ghorashi18} for technical details.
 In order to quantify the degree of criticality throughout the energy spectrum, we employ the following criterion.
 We compare the computed $\tau(q)$ spectrum for every state in regularly spaced energy bins to a quadratic ansatz \cite{Ghorashi18}, $\tau(q) = 2(q-1)(1 - q/q_c^2)$ for $|q| \leq q_c$.
 We employ the ``fitness'' criteria, defined as follows \cite{Ghorashi18}.
 For each eigenstate $\psi(\vex{r})$, we compute the error between the numerical spectrum [$\equiv \tau_N(q)$] and the appropriate analytical prediction [$\equiv \tau_A(q)$], error$(q) \equiv |\tau_N(q)-\tau_A(q)|/\tau_A(q)$.
 If the error is less than or equal to 4\% for 85\% of the evaluated $q$-points in the interval $0 \leq q \leq q_c$, we keep the state.
-We consider bins of 36 states each with consecutive eigenenergies.
+We consider 200 total bins across the energy spectrum.
+In each bin we analyze 15 states with equally spaced eigenenergies; the DOCS is computed from the fraction of these that satisfy the fitness criterion.

 We empirically choose $q_c = 5.1$ for the parabolic ansatz; this corresponds to $\theta \simeq 1/13$ in Eq.~(\ref{CI-MFC}).
-We exclude negative moments $q < 0$ from the fitness criterion, since evaluating these accurately requires significant coarse-graining; for this reason negative moments are typically not reported.
-We are unable to determine if the deviation seen between the ansatz and the data for $q < 0$ in Fig.~\ref{Fig--DoS,D(q)}(b) is intrinsic, or simply a finite-size limitation.
+Representative anomalous multifractal spectra $\Delta(q) \equiv \tau(q) - 2(q-1)$ are shown in Figs.~\ref{Fig--Dirt_Series_Dq(b)}, \ref{Fig--Dirt_Series_Dq(d)}, and \ref{Fig--Dirt_Series_Dq(e)} for the models (b), (d), and (e) that exhibit robust critical stacking.
+When we scan through states at different energies to evaluate their ``fitness'' relative to the universal critical spectrum conjectured above, we exclude negative moments $q < 0$, since evaluating these accurately requires significant coarse-graining; for this reason negative moments are typically not reported.
+We are unable to determine if the deviation seen between the ansatz and the data for $q < 0$ in Figs.~\ref{Fig--Dirt_Series_Dq(b)}--\ref{Fig--Dirt_Series_Dq(e)} is intrinsic, or simply a finite-size limitation.